esnthere/IE-IQA/README.md

    To ensure high speed, save images and lables of each dataset with 'mat' files.
 Only need to run '**data_preparation_example.py**' once for each dataset.

 ### 2. Load pre-trained weight for test
-   The model pre-trained on KonIQ-10k is '**IEIQA_koniq.pt**'.
+   The model pre-trained on KonIQ-10k is '**IEIQA.pt**'.
 The dataset are randomly splitted several times during training, and the released model is obtained from the first split.
-Please run '**test_example_of_koniq.py**' to make both cross-dataset and intra-dataset.
+Please run '**test_example.py**' to make both cross-dataset and intra-dataset.
 The model file '**my_efficientnet.py**' and '**my_efficientnet_ie_feature.py**' is modified from open accessed source code of [EfficientNet](https://github.com/lukemelas/EfficientNet-PyTorch/tree/master/efficientnet_pytorch).

 ## For train: